jbloomlab/barcoded_flu_pdmH1N1/README.md

-# virus_hashing
-Barcoded pdmH1N1 virus hashing experiment
+# Barcoded influenza virus single-cell sequencing
+Single-cell sequencing of barcoded influenza virus; David Bacsik and Jesse Bloom.

+## Organization of repository
+This repository is organized as follows:

+ - [Snakefile](Snakefile) is the [Snakemake](https://snakemake.readthedocs.io) file that runs the analysis.

+ - [./scripts/](scripts) contains custom scripts used in the analysis.

+ - [config.yaml](config.yaml) contains the configuration for the analysis in [Snakefile](Snakefile), as described [here](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html).

+ - [cluster.yaml](cluster.yaml) contains the cluster configuration for running [Snakefile](Snakefile) on the Fred Hutch cluster, as described [here](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html).

+ - [./data/](data) contains the input data, specifically:

+   * [./data/10x_illumina_runs.csv](data/10x_illumina_runs.csv) specifies the Illumina sequencing runs of the 10X transcriptome libraries.

+ - [./results/](results) is a created directory with all results, most of which are not tracked in this repository.

+## Running the analysis
+To run the analysis, simple run [Snakefile](Snakefile) with the command:

+    snakemake

+To do this on the Hutch cluster using [sbatch](sbatch) and the cluster configuration in [cluster.yaml](cluster.yaml)

-## Experimental Outline
+## Samples analyzed
+Here are brief descriptions of the samples analyzed here.

+### pdmH1N1_dual_truseq_pilot
-In this experiment, cells were infected at moderate MOI (~1) and collected at 10 hpi.
-I expect some cells to be uninfected, some to be infected a single virion, and some to be infected by multiple virions.
+MDCK cells were infected with pdmH1N1 flu at MOI of about 1 and collected 10 hpi.

-## Molecule Design
-Each molecule is tagged with a 10X sample index near the Read 2 end.
-These indexes have four different sequences per sample.

-Because the virus already had a TruSeq Read 1 primer embedded in its genome, we attempted to append a Nextera Read 1 sequence onto the end of the molecule.
-This should have worked every time for non-viral (host) transcripts.
-Those will look like this:

-`P5 Adapter - Nextera Read 1 - TruSeq Read 1 - Cell Barcode - UMI - PolyA - CDS - Read 2 - 10X Sample Indices - P7`

-For viral transcripts, the primer may have bound at the end of of the molecule, retaining the Cell Barcode and UMI.
-(For the record, this is what we want).
-Those molecules will look like this:
+The virus contains a barcode followed by a TruSeq read 1 primer embedded in its genome in HA and NA segments.
+The cell transcriptomes were analyzed using the 10X Chromium workflow (v2 reagents).
+But since the virus already has a TruSeq read 1 primer site, the standard 10X SI primer was replaced with a custom primer that appended the Nextera read 1 primer downstream of the TruSeq binding site, and the libraries were sequenced using the Nextera primer.
+Therefore, the desired sequence reading in reverse from the 3' end of the tagged cDNA molecules is:

-`P5 Adapter - Nextera Read 1 - TruSeq Read 1 - Cell Barcode - UMI - PolyA - TruSeq Read 1 - CDS - Read 2 - 10X Sample Indices - P7`
+    P5 Adapter - Nextera Read 1 - TruSeq Read 1 - Cell Barcode - UMI - PolyA - CDS -  Read 2 - 10X Sample Indices - P7

-However, it is possible that the primer bound further into the molecule, at the second TruSeq Read 1 site, losing the Cell Barcode and UMi.
-Those molecules will look like this:
+However, since the viral HA and NA genes also have a TruSeq primer binding site, the custom primer could also bind there, yielding molecules that look like this:

-`P5 Adapter - Nextera Read 1 - TruSeq Read 1 - CDS - Read 2 - 10X Sample Indices - P7`
+    P5 Adapter - Nextera Read 1 - TruSeq Read 1 - Viral Barcode - Viral CDS - Read 2 - 10X Sample Indices - P7

-## Demultiplexing Strategy

-To demultiplex these samples, I will use the 10X cellranger mkfastq software, as the indexes are unaffected by the weirdness at the Read 1 end.

-The demuxed FASTQ files are stored in a relatively deep path: out/virus_hashing/outs/fastq_path/`NAME OF THE ILLUMINA RUN`/`SAMPLE`
-Each sample gets its own folder.

-## Mapping Strategy

-Before mapping, I will quality filter R2 reads and trim them to 100 bp using cutadapt.
-This is approximately the minimum length that 10X recommends for Read 2 sequencing.

-I will then align the reads locally using botwie2.
-Local alignment will allow for any large deletions to map successfully.

-At this point in time, all of these steps are done on the command line manually, as I really want to know what these flu reads look like quickly.
-Once I have an answer, I will convert this notebook to a snakemake file or some kind of notebook-based bash sequence that does each of these steps automatically (for reproducibility).
+The custom primer was added at 100 uM and 10 uM, corresponding to *pdmH1N1_dual_truseq_pilot_100uM* and *pdmH1N1_dual_truseq_pilot_10uM*.